kkasravi/edison/lesson5.md

 4. Count down from the number of characters in your name to 1
    * `seq $(echo $yournamebackwards | wc | awk '{print $3}') -1 1`

-## Now let's go back into the program and create a loop that does a countdown printing each number per line
+## Now let's go back into the program and create a loop that does a countdown printing each number per line using what we did above
 1. Edit the yourname file again
    * `vi yourname`
 2. Go to the end of the file and open a line